Stadio Raul Guidobaldi

 Stadio Raul Guidobaldi is an athletics stadium located in Rieti, Italy.
 Every year since 1971 the stadium hosts the Rieti Meeting; it also hosted the 2013 European Athletics Junior Championships.

-The stadium is notable for being the location where eight world records were settled (the most famous being the 9"74 score in the 100 metres by Asafa Powell in 2007); for this reason, Steve Cram defined the stadium a sort of Mecca for middle-distance runners.
+Eight world records have been set in the stadium, including the 9.74 record for the 100 metres by Asafa Powell in 2007.
+Steve Cram has called the stadium a Mecca for middle-distance runners.

 History

 The stadium was built as part of the construction program for the 1960 Summer Olympics and inaugurated on 23 July 1960.
 In the 1980s a second grandstand and a marquee with an indoor track were built.
 In 1999 a roof was built for the main grandstand and the track was expanded to eight lanes.
 In 2011-2012 all tracks were rebuilt in sportflex material and painted in blue by company Mondo.

 Description

 The stadium is located in south-west Rieti, near other sport facilities, and is bordered by the Velino river.
 The main track is made of sportflex and is 8 lane wide.
 Along each straight is a grandstand, with a total capacity of 5,000 spectators: the main one, called "Velino", has a roof supported by large steel arches and also hosts the changing rooms and the press station; the smaller one is called "Terminillo" and is not covered.

 Behind the main track is an area reserved to training and warming up, with a 250-metres-long 6-lane track, an area equipped for the long jump and javelin, and a marquee with an heated indoor track for winter trainings.